opendatadiscovery/odd-platform/docs/Architecture.md

 ### Push strategy

 Push strategy supports a process where individual metadata providers push the information to the central ODD repository.
-This strategy solves a problem of immediate data receiving from ETL / ELT engines that have no public APIs.
+This strategy solves a problem of immediate data receiving from ETL / ELT engines that have no public APIs or if a data collecting function is not available through the existing API.
 The Push is more preferred for use cases like Airflow job runs and quality check runs.